Unbounded dynamics for three dimensional vector fields: The general theorem:

+Moreover, due to the idealized assumptions on the continuity of $f$ around $x_1$, we conclude locally around $x_1$, $C_1$ has the shape of a topological cone with a tip at $x_1$.
+All in all, we have proven $C_1$ is a component disjoint from the tubes, and as such, $\partial C_1$ is composed of either regions on $Q_1$ or flow lines on $V$.
+This concludes the proof of existence of $C_1$ when $v_1\ne v_\infty$.\\

-All in all, it follows that in both cases the set $V$ has the shape of a seashell with a tip at $x_1$ - and consequentially, we conclude $R_1\setminus V$ includes a component $C_1$, a topological cone with a tip at $x_1$, with boundary points on either $V$ or $Q_1$.
-By this construction we conclude that given any $s\in\partial C_1$ the point $s$ lies in precisely one of three places:
+Summarizing our results so far, we have proven that regardless of whether $f$ is continuous or not on $l_1$, $V$ and $Q_1$ trap between them a three-dimensional body whose boundary lies on $V\cup Q_1$.
+Moreover, we have shown that in all cases, locally around the point $x_1$, $C_1$ has the shape of a topological cone with a tip at $x_1$ (see Fig.\ref{linear}).
+By this construction of $C_1$ (and by $Q_1=H_-\cup (H_1\cap\{F_1(s)>0\})$), we conclude that given any $s\in\partial C_1$ the point $s$ lies in precisely one of the following three places:

-\begin{enumerate} \item $V$ - in which case, as $V$ is made of flow lines, the vector $F(s)$ is tangent to $V$ (and hence to $\partial C_1$). \item $H_-$ - in which case $F(s)$ points into the region $\{\dot{x}(s)<0\}$. \item $H_1\cap\{\dot{x}(s)>0\}$ - in which case $F(s)$ points into the region $\{(x,y,z)|x>c_1\}$. \end{enumerate}
+\begin{enumerate} \item $V$ - in which case, as $V$ is made of flow lines, the vector $F(s)$ is tangent to $V$ (and hence to $\partial C_1$). \item $H_-$ - in which case $F(s)$ points into the region $\{\dot{x}(s)<0\}$. \item $H_1\cap\{\dot{x}(s)>0\}$ - in which case $F(s)$ points into the region $\{(x,y,z)\mid x>c_1\}$. \end{enumerate}

-Since by construction $C_1\subseteq\{\dot{x}(s)\geq0\}\cup\{(x,y,z)|x\leq c_1\}$ it follows that throughout $\partial C_1$ the vector field $F$ is either tangent to $\partial C_1$ or points outside of it - in particular, no initial condition can enter $C_1$ under the flow.
-Now, recall that per the idealized assumptions on $F$ the Jacobian matrix at $x_1$ has no imaginary eigenvalues, and denote the said Jacobian by $J_1$.
-From the Hartman-Grobman Theorem it follows that under the idealized assumptions the local dynamics of $\dot{s}=F(s)$ in some small neighborhood of $x_1$ are orbitally equivalent to those generated by $\dot{s}=J_1s$ around the origin - i.e., there exists two open balls, $B_r(x_1)$ and $B_1(0)$ and a homeomorphism $h:B_r(x_1)\to B_1(0)$ which takes the flow lines of $F$ in $B_r(x_1)$ to those of $J_1$ in $B_1(0)$.
-As such, by the discussion above we conclude $h(C_1\cap B_r(x_1))=K_1$ is also a cone with a tip at $0$ into which nothing can enter (see the illustration in Fig.\ref{linear}).
+Since by construction $C_1\subseteq\{\dot{x}(s)\geq0\}\cup\{(x,y,z)\mid x\leq c_1\}$ it follows that throughout $\partial C_1$ the vector field $F$ is either tangent to $\partial C_1$ or points outside of it - in particular, no initial condition can enter $C_1$ under the flow.
+Now, recall that per the idealized assumptions on $F$ the Jacobian matrix at $x_1$ has no purely imaginary eigenvalues, and denote the said Jacobian by $J_1$.
+From the Hartman-Grobman Theorem it follows that under the idealized assumptions the local dynamics of $\dot{s}=F(s)$ around $x_1$ are orbitally equivalent to those generated by $\dot{s}=J_1s$ around the origin.
+In other words, there exists two open balls, $B_r(x_1)$ and $B_1(0)$ and a homeomorphism $h:B_r(x_1)\to B_1(0)$ which takes the flow lines of $F$ in $B_r(x_1)$ to those of $J_1$ in $B_1(0)$.
+As such, by the discussion above we conclude $h(C_1\cap B_r(x_1))=K_1$ is also a cone with a tip at $0$ into which nothing can enter (see Fig.\ref{linear}).
 This immediately implies $K_1$ must include some eigenvector for $J_1$.
-As a consequence, it follows $C_1$ intersects some invariant manifold $\Gamma_1$ for $x_1$.\\
+As a consequence, $C_1$ intersects some invariant manifold $\Gamma_1$ for $x_1$.\\